Indiana Gun Laws

 - a United States citizen (or a noncitizen who is authorized to carry a firearm under federal law).

 Additionally, you must not be:

-a convicted felon (or convicted of certain other violent crimes), or
+- a convicted felon (or convicted of certain other violent crimes),

 Does Indiana Recognize Concealed Weapons License From Other States?

 Yes.
 Indiana recognizes concealed weapons license issued by all other states, according to the terms of that state’s license.
 However, you must obtain an Indiana license if you become an Indiana resident or if you have a regular place of employment in the state.
 (Indiana Code Ann. § 35-47-2-21.)